 To make your website user-friendly, you have to design and build your product pages cleverly.
 The user must be able to navigate from the home page easily to all the product pages within a 2 step process.
 For SEO purposes the SEO authority (or what is commonly referred to as link juice) needs to pass from the home page to the product pages.

-You should be organising your product pages according to what your customers are expecting to see and ideally your categories of products need to be organised according to their level of importance.
+You should be organising your product pages according to what your customers are expecting to see and ideally, your categories of products need to be organised according to their level of importance.
 That is, make sure your best selling items are higher up the category list and not buried deep within the site.
 Maybe a ‘hot button’ on the home page highlighting these best sellers is a good idea.

-Adding breadcrumbs is also a good way to track the customers journey and will allow users to easily find where they are on the site.
-Also you really need to link pages internally, where you will connect relevant pages.
+Adding breadcrumbs is also a good way to track the customer’s journey and will allow users to easily find where they are on the site.
+Also, you really need to link pages internally, where you will connect relevant pages.
 This is great for SEO as it pushes authority between the pages.

 2) Start with a comprehensive content marketing strategy

 If you are going to be perceived as a market leader then you must be dominating your niche online and this can only be achieved through a content strategy.
-PLUS the more you put out there the more likelihood the chances your content will get shared, liked and followed, which in turn increases your online visibility which in turn creates more potential customers.
+PLUS the more you put out there the more likely the chances your content will get shared, liked and followed, which in turn increases your online visibility which in turn creates more potential customers.
 The more blogs you post the more reach you have.
-Google will index all blog posts and rank it according to how relevant they are.
+Google will index all blog posts and rank them according to how relevant they are.
 If you are able to write something really interesting and useful, Google will prioritise this.

 I always tell my clients that it’s far better to publish 1 really outstanding article or blog per month than 4 rushed blogs will little or no value.
 Spend a bit of time on this side of your business and you will see the rewards.

 Don’t be afraid to link to external websites from your blog.
 If there are other sites within your industry that you feel your customers might find interesting you can point them in that direction.
-Again, take care when doing this as you do not want to point them to spammy sites as this can and probably will incur the wrath of Google with a penalty.
+Again, take care when doing this as you do not want to point them to spammy sites like this can and probably will incur the wrath of Google with a penalty.